Opentrons/opentrons-modules/README.md

 * NOTE: For Thermocycler, you can also use the `firmware_uploader.py` script in thermo-cycler/production to upload the binary.

-The stm32 modules have debug harnessing built in; running `cmake --build ./build-stm32-cross --target heater-shaker-debug` will build the firmware and spin up the cross gdb, automatically trying to connect to a gdb server connected to the device.
-To get this to work, you should make sure you install the [st-link](https://github.com/stlink-org/stlink) software for your os, and run `st-util` in the background.
-Once the debugger is connected, you can run whatever's on the device by continuing, or load the new firmware with `load`.
+The stm32 modules have debug harnessing built in; for instance, running `cmake --build ./build-stm32-cross --target heater-shaker-debug` will build the firmware and spin up the cross gdb and openocd.
+This target by default (because of commands in the gdbinit) will reset the board and upload the built firmware; if you want to use the firmware currently flashed to the board, run everything manually.

 ## Contributing